Paper checks, including 529 plan payments, are accepted. Please include student’s BU ID on the face of the check and mail to:

 Electronic payments can be submitted via E-Pay.

-- Payments can be submitted from a list of supported plans.
+- 529 plan payments, from a list of supported plans.
 The primary advantage of processing 529 payments electronically is the convenience.
-Beneficiaries or account owners can make immediate payments in Transact Payments (formerly CASHNet) and therefore don’t need to submit a claim, withdraw funds, and pay via check or ACH payment.
-To pay for payment processing services, payers are charged a flat fee of $10 for each payment.
+Beneficiaries or account owners can make immediate payments via E-Pay.
+To pay for payment processing services, a flat fee of $10 applies.

-Please Note: Credit card payments via mail, phone, or in-person cannot be processed.
+- Credit card payments must be made via E-Pay.
+Credit card payments via mail, phone or in person cannot be processed.

 Fall and Spring Semesters